Redefine-Studio/Google-Maps-JSON-Visualization-with-R/README.md

 ## About
 Based on a desire to visualize my geo recordings this project gathers a collection of R functions to load and display your recorded data from the google timeline.
 This is my first dive into project R. So everything is up to discussion and input.
-All geojson maps that are provide have been edited and modified with Mapshaper, QGIS and Geojson.io.
+All geojson maps that are provided have been edited and modified with Mapshaper, QGIS and Geojson.io.

 ![Example Map](Example/Map.png)